1. Why use this guide?

 - MEPO 4 - registers, ledgers, certificates of service, deaths in service.
 Some of these records are available to view online via our catalogue.

 - MEPO 7 - Police orders containing notification of personnel matters including those relating to the Special Constabulary.
-There is an alphabetical index created from these records available on site in Kew.
-See also the Police orders website.

 - MEPO 22/2 register of officers under consideration for the King's Police Medal